 Vermont has over 800 lakes, with 220 of them larger than 20 acres in size.
 The Lake Score Card currently includes information for 823 Vermont lakes, including all those over 20 acres in size.

-How to Access the Lake Score Card
+Vermont Inland Lake Score Card

-The New Vermont Inland Lake Score Card
+Click here to access the Vermont Inland Lake Score Card

 The Vermont Inland Lake Score Card is a user-friendly interface developed by the Vermont Lakes and Ponds Management and Protection Program (VLPP) to share available data on overall lake health with lake users.
 Using Google Earth, viewers can select from more than 800 lakes in the state and learn about four key aspects of lake health: nutrients, aquatic invasive species, shoreland and lake habitat, and mercury pollution.
 Links embedded in the Score Card open deeper views into the underlying data and point to steps Vermonters can take to protect their lakes.